wamp-proto/wamp-proto/spec/advanced.md

 Status | Description
 ---|---
-alpha | The feature use case is still fuzzy and/or the feature definition is unclear or there are multiple different proposals or options. beta | The feature use case is clearly defined and the feature definition in the spec is sufficient to write a prototype implementation.
+sketch | There is a rough description of an itch to scratch, but the feature use case isn't clear, and there is no protocol proposal at all. alpha | The feature use case is still fuzzy and/or the feature definition is unclear, but there is at least a protocol level proposal. beta | The feature use case is clearly defined and the feature definition in the spec is sufficient to write a prototype implementation.
 The feature definition and details may still be incomplete. stable | The feature definition in the spec is complete and stable and the feature use case is field proven in real applications.
 There are multiple, interoperatble implementations.